Custom Service Definition

 For example, if you add a Tomcat service, select Web Server, if you are adding a SQL database server, select Database and so forth.
 If you find that your new service straddles two services or does not fit into any other category, add it to the Custom Service group.

-- Select one Default Image from the selected supported images for this service.
+Select one Default Image from the selected supported images for this service (VM-based services only).

-- Assign a Default inbound firewall rule(s) that should be used by VMs running this service, if required.
+Assign a Default inbound firewall rule(s) that should be used by VMs running this service, if required (VM-based services only).

 Assign the Service Cost to allow enterprises to optionally charge a hourly cost for the service.